April is National Poetry Month.

 Poetry Terminology Lists

-One of the most challenging aspects of teaching poetry is covering all the technical terms.
-New for 2019, the curriculum team here at Vocabulary.com has put together a set of comprehensive word lists that teach all the poetry terminology you'd ever want your students to know.
+One of the most difficult aspects of teaching poetry is covering all the technical terms.
+Vocabulary.com's curriculum team has put together a comprehensive set of word lists that teach all the poetry terminology you'd ever want your students to know.
 These lists include relevant definitions, examples, and supplemental notes written by our editors.

 These lists include the most relevant vocabulary words from each poem, presented in the context of the work that's cited.
 We recommend assigning a list for practice before your students tackle the reading to help them unpack the challenging language in the text.